DanielAMoreno5775/jwks-server/README.md

-# Project 1: JWKS Server
+# Project 2: Extending the JWKS Server

 ## Running the Server
 Open a terminal window in the root directory.
 Then, enter the following command.
 The server will remain open for 100 hours or until the user exits it via something like a Keyboard Interrupt.
 ```
 go run main.go route.go
 ```
-If this doesn't work due to CGO being disabled, you can create a .bat file (assuming a Windows computer) with the following lines
+CGO is necessary for the SQLite database to be accessed.
+If this program doesn't work due to CGO being disabled, you can create a .bat file (assuming a Windows computer) with the following lines:
 ```
 set CGO_ENABLED=1
 go run main.go route.go
 ```

-Accessing a specific kid can be done with the following URL, if it is not expired: http://localhost:8080/.well-known/00014.json
+Accessing a specific kid can be done with the following URL, if it is not expired: http://localhost:8080/.well-known/14.json

 ## Test Suite
 Open a terminal window in the root directory.
 Then, enter the following commands in the following order.